Symmetry- and energy-resolved entanglement dynamics in a disordered Bose-Hubbard model: Route two: The inner structure of the entanglement dynamics via and

-{\it {Entropy inhomogeneity in cluster MBL.}}---One impetus behind invoking initial $l$-state is it minimizes Hubbard interaction.
-Now we consider the opposite extreme, the initial $p$-state, which maximizes the interaction.
-As displayed by Figs.~\ref{pic5}(a),(c), in this case both the $S^{n}_{\textrm{vN},L}$ evolution and the $p_{n,\infty}$ distribution alter drastically at small $\mu$.
+Now we switch to the opposite extreme, the initial $p$-state, which maximizes the interaction.
+As displayed by Figs.~\ref{pic5}(a)-(c), in this case both the $\{S^{n}_{\textrm{vN}}\}$ evolution and the $\{p_{n,\infty}\}$ distribution alter drastically at small $\mu$.

-First, once all bosons are loaded onto a site, the Hubbard term dominates the Hamiltonian, which renders single-boson tunnelings quenched as perturbations.
-To reduce energy mismatch, the time evolution of the initial $p$-state tends to preserve its cluster structure.
-Furthermore, the neighboring eigenstates available to the $p$-state also share similar cluster features to sustain their comparable energy densities \cite{SuppMat}.
-Consequently, within this high-energy window, the translation and reflection symmetries of the model are bound to be broken in an abrupt way by small $\mu$.
-Numerically, Fig.~\ref{pic5}(c) confirms the scaling trend of $p_{n,\infty}$ toward this interaction-facilitated cluster localization at weak disorders upon the increase of $L$.
+First, once all the bosons are loaded onto a site, the Hubbard term dominates the Hamiltonian, which renders the single-boson tunnelings quenched as perturbations.
+To reduce the energy mismatch, the time evolution of the $p$-state tends to preserve its cluster structure.
+Further, the neighboring eigenstates available to the $p$-state also share the similar cluster features to sustain their comparable energy densities.
+Consequently, within this higher-energy interval, the translation and reflection symmetries of the model are bound to be broken in an abrupt way by the small $\mu$.
+Numerically, Fig.~\ref{pic5}(c) confirms the scaling trend of $p_{n,\infty}$ toward this interaction-enabled cluster localization at weak disorder upon increasing $L$.